rbaihis/auto-deploy/flutter/README.md

 </h1>

 <p align="center">
-  Responsive web app powered by Flutter and Dart.
+  Responsive web app powered by Flutter and Dart and deployed using ansible
 </p>

 <p align="center">